asaarinen/indoor-json/README.md

 For `connector` features, the `level` property is interpreted as the level of the level above.
 The level below is interpreted to be `level - 1`.
 If a `connector` feature has a `level` property that equals the lowest level in the file, that connector is not accessible.

+Of course, typically IndoorJSON features also have other properties, like store names, descriptions, phone numbers, etc.

 Validation
 ==